nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### Parser component

-The `Parser` class is in charge of:
-1. Converting user inputs to commands.
-2. It is also in charge of converting important user information to `csv` data, vice versa.
+The `Parser` class is in charge of converting user inputs to commands.

 #### Implementation